ronakg/awesome-flickr-gallery-plugin/README.txt

 **Features:**

-* Fast and light - uses caching to load galleries instantly
+* Fast and light - uses intelligent caching to load galleries instantly
 * Create multiple galleries with different parameters
 * Select Photos from your Flickr Photostream, a Photoset or a Gallery
 * Fits into a sidebar widget too